orfeotoolbox/pyotb/README.md

 ```

 ## Numpy-inspired functions
-Some functions have been written, entirely based on OTB, to mimic the bahavior of some well-known numpy functions.
+Some functions have been written, entirely based on OTB, to mimic the behavior of some well-known numpy functions.
 ### pyotb.where
 Equivalent of `numpy.where`.
 It is the equivalent of the muparser syntax `condition ? x : y` that can be used in OTB's BandMath.